Bangladesh–India relations: Teen Bigha Corridor

-There have also been disputes regarding the transfer of Teen Bigha Corridor to Bangladesh.
+There have also been disputes regarding the transfer of the Teen Bigha Corridor to Bangladesh.
 Part of Bangladesh is surrounded by the Indian state of West Bengal.
-On 26 June 1992, India leased three bigha land to Bangladesh to connect this enclave with mainland Bangladesh.
+On 26 June 1992, India leased three bigha of land to Bangladesh to connect this enclave with mainland Bangladesh.
 There was a dispute regarding the indefinite nature of the lease.
 The dispute was resolved by a mutual agreement between India and Bangladesh in 2011.